 Legal Services Office

-Where legal advice is sought externally and is concerned specifically with the affairs of a single University institution or a small group of institutions, the cost will normally fall there, not on central funds.
+Where the need for external advice arises specifically in connection with the affairs of a single University institution or a small group of institutions, the costs will normally be borne by that institution or group (see 'Costs').